-- 2. Under the SIS Act, an RSE licensee is generally required to provide death benefits and permanent incapacity benefits to all MySuper beneficiaries on an opt out basis.2 An RSE licensee can also make certain types of insured benefits available to choice members.3 - 3.
+- 2. Under the SIS Act, an RSE licensee is generally required to provide, death benefits and permanent incapacity benefits to all MySuper beneficiaries on an opt out basis.
+An RSE licensee can also make certain types of insured benefits available to choice members. - 3.
+An RSE licensee is ultimately responsible for insured benefits that are made available to beneficiaries within its business operations. - 4.3.
 For the purposes of this PPG and consistent with SPS 250, 'insured benefits' means benefits that are made available to beneficiaries via insurance acquired by the RSE licensee from an insurer or insurance offered under an RSE licensee's self-insurance arrangements. - 4.
 An RSE licensee is ultimately responsible for insured benefits that are made available to beneficiaries within its business operations. - 5.
 An RSE licensee's insurance management framework encompasses all aspects of the RSE licensee's business operations that affect insured benefits made available to beneficiaries.
 APRA expects an RSE licensee to develop its insurance management framework in a way that pays particular attention to factors that could adversely affect these insured benefits. - 6.
 It is common for parties other than the RSE licensee to have roles and responsibilities in relation to making insured benefits available to beneficiaries, including with respect to managing the risks relating to insurance.
 These parties can include, but are not limited to, insurer(s) and administrator(s).
 APRA expects an RSE licensee would ensure that it understands the roles and responsibilities of all such persons and documents these appropriately as part of the insurance management framework. - 7.
 An insurance management framework supports the identification and monitoring of risks relating to insured benefits and encompasses all aspects relating to the management of those benefits.
-An RSE licensee's policies relating to the management of insured benefits would normally deal with risks including, but not limited to: - a) the administration of insured benefits, regardless of whether it is undertaken by the RSE licensee or an external party.
-This may include risks arising from underwriting terms and their practical application, the management of eligibility for cover and granting of cover, claims management and assessments of eligibility to claim and risks associated with communication with beneficiaries including where the communication does not accurately reflect the terms of the insurance policy;
+An RSE licensee's policies relating to the management of insured benefits would normally deal with risks including, but not limited to:

-$^{^{\}scriptscriptstyle 2}$ Refer to section 68AA of the SIS Act.
+&lt;sup>2 Refer to section.
+68AA of the SIS Act.

-^a Refer to regulation 4.07D of the Superannuation Industry (Supervision) Regulations 1994.
+&lt;sup>3 Refer to r.regulation 4.07D of the Superannuation Industry (Supervision) Regulations 1994.